Academic capital: Effect

 As much as a teacher has a role in a child's development and ability to acquire the academic capital that will prepare him or her for further education, the role of the parent cannot be overlooked.
 The parents, to begin with, set the child up for the type of education he/she will receive early in life.
-The family’s economic background and locale will determine the type of school the child attends, therefore influencing the teachers the child will have, and ultimately informing the opportunity for academic capital.
-Aside from that, the culture of the family, what the family values and respects, will inform a child’s decision to attend higher education as opposed to joining the work force or pursuing alternate paths.
+The family's economic background and locale will determine the type of school the child attends, therefore influencing the teachers the child will have, and ultimately informing the opportunity for academic capital.
+Aside from that, the culture of the family, what the family values and respects, will inform a child's decision to attend higher education as opposed to joining the work force or pursuing alternate paths.
 Even if children do manage to step outside their family name and expectations, their family can still influence their academic capital.
 A child whose father attended an Ivy league school, for example, may still have more social clout than he would ordinarily have even if he himself did not attend college.
-Similarly, an individual from a working-class family, a first generation college student, may not attain full academic capital due to his familial association.
+Similarly, an individual from a working-class family, a first generation college student, may not attain full academic capital due to their familial association.

 Relation with cultural capital

 Bourdieu argues that academic capital is affected by cultural capital, and vice versa.
 If one has a high degree of schooling, then it is likely that he or she will have more cultural capital—perhaps skills in painting or music—because he or she has been in the education system longer.
 Similarly, those individuals who do not value education would not likely value the cultural practices that education enforces, like visiting museums or attending drama performances.
 In a study done by Javier Rojas regarding cultural capital and academic achievement in Mexico, by looking at the academic level and the participation in cultural activities (art gallery, opera, museum, symphony, etc.) of fifteen-year-olds in Mexico, the amount of cultural intake was directly proportional to the level of academic achievement in the students.

-However, it has been argued (Sullivan, A. 2007, Crook, C. 1997) that Bourdieu’s research on the different types of capital does not actually explain a relationship; rather that it simply demonstrates a cycle.
+However, it has been argued that Bourdieu's research on the different types of capital does not actually explain a relationship; rather that it simply demonstrates a cycle.